Nanopolymer

 Italy, Austria, Switzerland, Holland, Sweden, Belgium, Russia, Canada,

 Mexico, and others).
-He recently retired as Adjunct Professor of
+He was formerly Adjunct Professor of

 International Business and Director of Operations at the California